Ubsss/SwarmRobotics-Simulation/README.md

 Attempting to build a simulation for Swarm robotics using Turtle library in Python

 Sub goals:
-1. Individual robots follow each other
+1. Follow the master (all bots follow one)
-2. All the bots search for an object and converge on it when found
+2. Find an object (all bots search for an object in a specific area)
-3. Bots form a shape
+3.	obstacle avoidance (all bots navigate an obstacle course)
-4. Bots chase a player
+4.  (optional) line follow (all bots follow the line)

 Setup:
 1. Create the environment